 Name A descriptive name for your cognitive services resource.
 For example, MyCognitiveServicesResource.
 Subscription Select one of your available Azure subscriptions.
 Location The location of your cognitive service instance.
 Different locations may introduce latency, but have no impact on the runtime availability of your resource.
-Remember your Azure location, as you may need it when calling the Azure Cognitive Services.
 Pricing tier The cost of your Cognitive Services account depends on the options you choose and your usage.
 For more information, see the API pricing details.
 Resource group The Azure resource group that will contain your Cognitive Services resource.
 You can create a new group or add it to a pre-existing group.

 Get the keys for your resource

 After your resource is successfully deployed, click on Go to resource under Next Steps.